 Here a few of the reasons that I’ve heard people give for not being part of a church:

 a.
 The church is only about money.
 This excuse is terrifying because, in many cases, the way we communicate budgetary needs can come across the wrong way.
+Frankly, pastors and church leaders need to consider the way they talk about finances, church budgets, tithing, etc.

 c.
 I work on Sundays.
 We live in a rapidly changing culture that requires professionals, tradespeople, service-industry workers, etc. to work on Sundays.
 Thus, the church must consider providing strategic alternatives to Sunday morning worship.